Causal Claims in Economics: Measuring Narrative Structure, Novelty, and Position in Claim Graphs

-Algorithmically, we maintain an updated frequency table for all unordered pairs of JEL codes up to year \(t-1\).
-For each paper published in year \(t\), we check which pairs in its node set remain below the threshold \(\tau\) and compute that paper’s gap-filling proportion.
-The same procedure is applied to the causal subgraph if one wishes to isolate underexplored pairs specifically tied to credible-causal edges.

-Consider the following example.
-A macroeconomics paper linking \textit{Behavioral Biases} (\textbf{D91}) and \textit{Monetary Policy} (\textbf{E52}) in a new structural model might fill a gap if these two codes historically co-occur rarely (e.g., fewer than 5 times).
-Even if prior literature studied each code extensively in isolation, the explicit combination might represent a novel domain intersection.
+Gap filling asks whether a paper bridges concept pairs that were historically rare in prior work.
+This provides an interpretable measure of whether the paper links previously disconnected parts of the literature.
+Intuitively, it complements edge and path novelty by focusing on underexplored concept intersections rather than exact directed-claim strings.

 \paragraph{Which Journals Fill Gaps in Literature?} To further illustrate our gap-filling measure, we compare how papers accepted in different journal tiers (and specifically among the top 5 journals) bridge underexplored connections.
-Figures \ref{fig:gap_filling_journals_combined}\textbf{(a)} and \ref{fig:gap_filling_journals_combined}\textbf{(b)} display results for gap filling (Section~\ref{sec:gap_filling}).
-In each panel, we report separate estimates for the non-causal subgraph (in orange) and the causal subgraph (in blue).
-The error bars represent 95\% confidence intervals.\footnote{The first 10 years are excluded from the figure to allow the cumulative knowledge graph to mature, as meaningful measures of gap filling require sufficient papers and stabilized concept co-occurrence frequencies.
+The Appendix reports these gap-filling comparisons by tier and by top-5 journal, separately for the non-causal subgraph (orange) and the causal subgraph (blue), with 95\% confidence intervals.\footnote{The first 10 years are excluded from the figure to allow the cumulative claim graph to mature, as meaningful measures of gap filling require sufficient papers and stabilized concept co-occurrence frequencies.
 These years are included in the calculations but omitted from visualization for clarity.}

-In Panel~\ref{fig:gap_filling_journals_combined}\textbf{(a)}, the Top 5 group shows a higher mean of standard gap filling for the non-causal subgraph, but we observe very little difference across tiers for the causal subgraph.
+In panel comparisons of gap filling by journal tier and within top-5 journals, the Top 5 group shows a higher mean of standard gap filling for the non-causal subgraph, but we observe very little difference across tiers for the causal subgraph.
 This suggests that top-tier outlets more readily reward bridging underexplored concept pairs in general, although the strictly causal bridging does not differ much between tiers.
-Panel~\ref{fig:gap_filling_journals_combined}\textbf{(b)} disaggregates the five elite journals, highlighting especially strong causal gap filling in the \emph{QJE} and \emph{AER}.
+Disaggregating the five elite journals highlights especially strong causal gap filling in the \emph{QJE} and \emph{AER}.

 Overall, these patterns suggest that top-tier outlets reward papers forging novel or underexplored concept connections, especially when supported by credible identification strategies.